resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 ### Infrastructure as code using Terraform

 Each of the 3 RW API environments lives on a separate AWS account.
-Aside from scale-related aspects, the 3 infrastructures are meant to be as equal to each other as possible.
-To achieve this, as well as ease of maintenance, infrastructure is maintained using [Terraform](https://www.terraform.io/), an [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) tool.
+To ease maintenance, the infrastructure configuration is shared by all 3 environments, and is maintained using a common [Terraform](https://www.terraform.io/) project, an [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) tool.
 If you are not familiar with Terraform, we recommend learning about it before proceeding.

+Structure-wise, the 3 RW API environments are mostly equal, with the differences between them being the following:
+- Scale and redundancy: the production environment has more and more capable hardware, to account for higher user load and also to provide redundancy on key services
+- Sites: due to its stability-oriented purpose, the production environment also hosts the sites for some WRI-related projects, which run in dedicated [EKS node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html), and that do not exist on the dev or staging clusters.
+- Availability: being a development-only resource, the dev environment does not necessarily need to be available 24/7, and it may be intentionally unavailable as a cost-saving measure - we call this [hibernation](#rw-api-hibernation).

 Due to the structure of the RW API infrastructure, the final architecture is defined by 2 Terraform projects: